-Number of signatures received Minimum response up to 9949 A response from the relevant officerA response from the relevant Portfolio Holder or relevant committee Chair 100-50to 499249 A response from the relevant Portfolio Holder or relevant committee Chairman Referred to the Executive or relevant standing committee 500-250 or more Referred to the Executive or Full Council or relevant standing Committee
+Number of signatures received Minimum response up to 49 A response from the relevant Portfolio Holder or relevant committee Chair 50 to 249 Referred to the Executive or relevant standing committee 250 or more Referred to Full Council

-3.3 If the petition reaches the required number of signatures to trigger a referral to a Committee, the Executive or Full Council then the acknowledgment will confirm this and inform the petitioner when and where the meeting will take place.
-If the petition needs further investigation, the petitioner will be informed of the steps the Council proposes to take.
+- 3.3 If the petition reaches the required number of signatures to trigger a referral to a Committee, the Executive or Full Council then the acknowledgment will confirm this and inform the petitioner when and where the meeting will take place.
+If the petition needs further investigation, the petitioner will be informed of the steps the Council proposes to take. - 3.4 If the petition reaches the required number of signatures to trigger a referral to a Committee, the Executive or Full Council, it will be referred to a Residents' Panel if it meets the terms of triggering this action as set out in the Residents' Panel framework.

-3.3.3.4 If the petition reaches the required number of signatures to trigger a referral to a Committee, the Executive or Full Council, it will be referred to a Residents' Panel if it meets the terms of triggering this action as set out in the Residents' Panel framework.
+- 3.5 No action will be taken in respect of any petition considered by the Council's Monitoring Officer to be vexatious, abusive or otherwise inappropriate.
+The reasons for this will be explained in the acknowledgement of the petition. - 3.6 The scheme will not apply when the petition concerns a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or relates to a matter where there is already an existing right of appeal, such as council tax banding and non-domestic rates, or where other procedures apply. - 3.7 Details of all the petitions submitted to the Council will be published on the Council's website, except in cases where this would be inappropriate.

-- 3.43.5No action will be taken in respect of any petition considered by the Council's Monitoring Officer to be vexatious, abusive or otherwise inappropriate.
-The reasons for this will be explained in the acknowledgement of the petition. - 3.53.6 The scheme will not apply when the petition concerns a planning or licensing application, is a statutory petition (for example requesting a referendum on having an elected mayor), or relates to a matter where there is already an existing right of appeal, such as council tax banding and non-domestic rates, or where other procedures apply. - 3.63.7 Details of all the petitions submitted to the Council will be published on the Council's website, except in cases where this would be inappropriate.
 Whenever possible the Council will also publish all correspondence relating to the petition (all personal details will be removed).